Four Oaks, Sutton Coldfield

 Four Oaks is an affluent residential area in Sutton Coldfield, West Midlands, lying along the north and east borders of Sutton Park.
-Four Oaks is situated approximately 7+1/2 mi north of Birmingham City Centre, and is bordered by Sutton Park, Streetly, Mere Green, Little Aston, Roughley and Aldridge.
+Four Oaks is situated approximately 7+1/2 mi north of Birmingham City Centre, and is bordered by Sutton Park, Streetly, Mere Green, Little Aston and Sutton Coldfield Town Centre.
 Four Oaks has a population of 21,690 as of 2004, and is part of the Sutton Four Oaks electoral ward.